An Edible Mosaic™

 • It tastes like apple pie filling.
 With apple, cinnamon, and sweet apricot preserves, it really does taste like pie filling!

 • It’s versatile.
-Of course you can eat it on top of matzah (it’s one of my favorite Passover breakfasts!), but it’s also delicious year-round on top of yogurt, cottage cheese, oatmeal, pancakes, etc.
+Of course you can eat it on top of matzo (it’s one of my favorite Passover breakfasts!), but it’s also delicious year-round on top of yogurt, cottage cheese, oatmeal, pancakes, etc.

-The Best Charoset Recipe
+The Best Easy Charoset Recipe

 In this recipe, I use a sweet/tart apple that provides great flavor and crunch.